virboxvpn/vpnweb/README.md

 # Virbox VPN website
+**Warning: If you can read this message, the website is in testing mode right now.**

 Source code behind [vpn.virbox.net](https://vpn.virbox.net), licensed under GNU Affero General Public License.

 All JS code is from the default Django admin panel; Virbox VPN client code has 0 JavaScript.